hitokiri-mata/katacoda-courses/kubernetes-fundamentals/sidecar/step2-communication.md

-Container in the same Pod have several advantages.
+Containers in the same Pod have several advantages.
 Primarily these colocated containers benefit from fast communication channels between each other.
-The technique simply uses the [well established Linux inter-process communication (IPC) techniques](https://www.tldp.org/LDP/tlk/ipc/ipc.html):
+The transmission of data use the [established Linux inter-process communication (IPC) techniques](https://www.tldp.org/LDP/tlk/ipc/ipc.html):

 - Signals
 - Pipes